How I Avoid Disappointing Important People

 I call things like this, “Apollo Steps:” The right things, in the right order, at the right times (no degree, MBA, or fancy title required).

-BUT, how do we discover what the Apollo Steps might be?
 Ask questions.
 This is the “Q&A Decisions” Factor in action.
 Had Matt’s boss, or Matt, asked questions based on the vague email, it’s likely the outcomes each person was working towards would overlap more and have been much more aligned.

 Get the 5 steps in The Right Way to Hold People Accountable HBR Tip here.